mmTransGes/mTransSee_Dataset/README.md

 # mTransSee_Dataset

 This dataset contains the gesture samples used in mTransSee.
-This work utilizes transfer learning-based method to reduce the dependence of tedious adaptation process of previous works which are sensitive to user habits and position changes of mmWave gesture sensing.
+This work utilizes a transfer learning-based method to reduce the dependence of the tedious adaptation process of previous works which are sensitive to user habits and position changes of mmWave gesture sensing.
-Besides, compared to the state-of-the-art work, this dataset further extend the detection range of mmWave sensor, i.e., from 1.2m to 4.8m.
+Besides, compared to the state-of-the-art work, this dataset further extends the detection range of the mmWave sensor, i.e., from 1.2m to 4.8m.

-## Sample Gathernig
+## Sample Gathering

 The dataset is used to explore the dependence of the following practical environment issues over previous works: